Nexedi/neoppod/README.rst

   Well...
 Something needing to store/load data in a NEO cluster.

-ZODB API is fully implemented except:
+ZODB API is fully implemented, except blobs.

-- pack: only old revisions of objects are removed (it should be possible to use `zc.zodbdgc <https://pypi.python.org/pypi/zc.zodbdgc>`_ for garbage collection)
-- blobs: not implemented (not considered yet)

 Any ZODB like FileStorage can be converted to NEO instantaneously, which means the database is operational before all data are imported.